acmcsufoss/js-workshop/README.md

 - You have [Node.js installed](https://nodejs.org/en/download/): `npx http-server .`
 - You have [Python installed](https://www.python.org/downloads/): `python -m http.server`

-Open `index.html` in your browser, then open the developer tools and click on the "Console" tab.
+Open `index.html` in your browser via the local static HTTP file server, then open the developer tools and click on the "Console" tab.
+You should see `Hello, world!` printed to the console.

 Your JavaScript code loads and executes as soon as the browser loads the page.
 From here, we can write JavaScript code in `script.js` and see the results on the `index.html` page.